How to Dye Easter Eggs with Cool Whip

 With Easter, of course, comes egg decorating.
 And ever since we made Kool-Aid Dyed Easter Eggs, I’ve been on the lookout for more ways to dye hard boiled eggs.

-Shaving cream marbling has long been one of our favourite process art activities.
+Shaving cream marbling has long been one of our favorite process art activities.
 And as it turns out, you can use a similar technique to decorate Easter eggs!

-We LOVE how this craft turned out, but even better is the fact that unlike the crafts we’ve made using shaving cream, these eggs were dyed using whipped cream and food colouring.
+We LOVE how this craft turned out, but even better is the fact that unlike the crafts we’ve made using shaving cream, these eggs were dyed using whipped cream and food coloring.

 This means that after you’re done decorating them, they remain 100% edible and you can simply crack them and eat them for supper!